 There are several trends in the VC market worth pointing out.
 From the perspective of investor characteristics, while investors have been segmented between start-ups and other investments, such as public trading and buyouts, the number of crossover investors is increasing, as is the number of private equity (buyout) funds that also invest in start-ups, particularly in a later stage.
-This has led to greater valuation and larger IPO exits for start-ups, although it is unclear whether the trend will continue amid the worldwide market downturn in 2022.
+This has led to greater valuation and larger IPO exits for start-ups, although it seems that, due to the worldwide market downturn in 2022 and 2023, the trend has been temporarily halted.